5 things to know about how GPS trackers actually work

 These radio signals contain unique PRN codes identifying each satellite and a navigation message providing essential data about the satellite's health, current time, and predicted orbit.

 When your device receives these signals, it uses its GNSS receiver to calculate the time of flight—the duration the signal took to travel from the satellite to the receiver.
-Once your device receives this signal, it now has a range of possible positions.
-It just needs to figure out which one is correct…
+Once your device receives this signal, it now has a range of possible positions, and the next step is figuring out which one is correct…

 To accurately pinpoint your location, GPS uses signals from multiple satellites.
 A single satellite only gives a broad area where you might be.
 With two satellites, this area narrows to a circle.
 With three satellites, you get much closer, narrowing it down to two possible points on Earth.
 Usually, only one of these points makes sense, as the other might be somewhere impractical—like high in the atmosphere or deep underground.